holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_digital_representation/08_binary_crossword/lesson_plan.md

     - Lick thumb and put it on phone: what colors do you see?
     - RGB
     - Show RGB lattice
-    - Decode a picture together
 - RGB formally
     - Sliders in word
         - Relate to lattice
     - 3 bytes per color
-- Hex in real images
-    - HexFiend of bitmap
-        - `simple.bmp`
-    - Represent/guess various colors
-    - Will eventually do this at end of year
-- Do bunch of hex memes
-    - Why are they funny?
+- Decode a small picture together
 - Set up binary crossword
     - Do small example in slide show
+- Binary crossword
     - Break up into pairs
     - Give half the pairs page 1 to work on and half the pairs page 2
     - Let everyone solve
         - For kids that finish early:
             - Have them create _more_ questions for "come up with your own question" sections
             - Have them create replacement questions for ones I already had
 - Come back together and share the fact two different puzzles with same answers
     - How?
     - Why?
         - Binaries just really store 1s and 0s... just matters how you look at it
     - Favorite question for those who did page 1?
     - Favorite question for those who did page 2?
 - What questions did people come up with for your own custom question
 - Bonus questions:
     - 0xDEADBEEF is very common in programs, why?